ViaVersion/ViaProxy/README.md

 # ViaProxy
-Standalone proxy which allows players to join EVERY minecraft server version (Classic, Alpha, Beta, Release, Bedrock)
+Standalone proxy which allows players to join EVERY Minecraft server version (Classic, Alpha, Beta, Release, Bedrock)

 To download the latest version, go to the [Releases section](#executable-jar-file) and download the latest version.
 Using it is very simple, just run the jar file, and it will start a user interface where everything can be configured.